 Mara, the administrator/dispatcher, takes down the information, creating a Service Call, assigning it to a Business Partner, and recording the work and equipment details.
 The customer can also scan and upload product information using a bar code or QR code to quickly communicated product details.

 The Customer is available at 10AM (between the morning and afternoon rush).
-Based on availability, skills, and location, Mara drags and drops the job onto Alex’s schedule at 10AM.
+Based on availability, skills, and location, Mara drags and drops the job onto Marco’s at the time agreed upon by the customer.

 Service Call Created